samrocketman/yml-install-files/docs/yaml-spec.md

   utility_key:
     arch: # translation map from arch value to download file value
     checksum_file: # a file created by './download-utilities.sh --checksum'
+    checksum: # a checksum of the downloaded utility that must pass
     default_download: # change script for downloading; see shell script docs
     default_download_extract: # change script for downloading; see shell script docs
     default_eval_shell: # change default eval shell; scripts are read from stdin